medavox/tuki-nuwa/text/for-public/Phonology.md

 Consonants
 ======

-There are 10 consonants in Toki Nawa.
+There are 10 consonants in Tuki Nuwa.

 Toki Nawa allows a lot of flexibility in pronunciation; as long as you make yourself understood, `ali li puna`!